 As a starting point, it might be useful to look at probably one of the most visible characteristics of the global condition at the beginning of the 21st.
 Century: The shantytowns people will build in the absence of sufficient affordable housing to meet the demand.
 In this UN Habitat Video, Professor Edgar Pieterse suggests the name "slum urbanism," and that we call favela urbanism for the Brazilian expression, and for the informal process that girds the globe.
 Because in the Global North poor abandoned areas are usually called slums and sometimes ghettos, the network calls slums the poor areas that started out as planned communities of the Global North, but which for various reasons have fallen into disrepair and abandonment.

-On the other hand, residential areas of the Global South that have started out as chaotic conglomerations of dirt-floor tin shacks, or shanties, are in a league of their own, and as such the name favelas may be more appropriate.
+On the other hand, residential areas of the Global South that have started out as chaotic conglomerations of dirt-floor tin shacks, or shanties, are in a league of their own, and as such the name favelas or favela-slums may be more appropriate.
 Extrapolating from the actual situation in the South American nation of Venezuela, every day humans build around fifty thousand shanties...

 Formulating The Problem

 Secondly, by delving further into the problem, the network has also found that industrial underdevelopment is but the persistent manifestation of another underlying and much larger unresolved issue that hinders the growth of productivity and the improvement of the quality of life around the globe.
-Most if not all of the other major social, economical and environmental difficulties and challenges facing human society at the beginning of the 21st.
+Most if not all of the other major social, economic and environmental difficulties and challenges facing human society at the beginning of the 21st.
 Century are direct and indirect effects of an overriding technological constraint.
-The overriding constraint can be classified as technological because it impedes individuals -in their roles as constituents- from using information about stress-creating cognitive, emotional or other types of conflict, and from initiating the communication processes required for the resolution of such constituent conflict, and for the release of its coexistent stress.
-This assessment catalogues industrial underdevelopment and sustainability as a systems problem, not a people problem.
+The overriding constraint can be classified as technological because it impedes individuals -in their roles as constituents- from using information about stress-creating cognitive, emotional, or other types of conflict, and from initiating the communication processes required for the resolution of such constituent conflict, and for the release of its coexistent stress.
+This assessment catalogues industrial underdevelopment and sustainability as a holistic systems problem, not a people problem.

 Citizens own the information that can bring about the ending of alienation, privation, homelessness and inequality, injustice, corruption, tribalism and racism, criminality of all types, of simmering radicalism, anti-business sentiment and corporate greed, terrorism, civic turmoil, open conflict and international aggression, and of environmental degradation.
 But it looks like the pervasive sense of discontent Robert Wright wrote about emerges, the world over, because humans are unaware of how to put all that collective brainpower to effective use -hence the technological constraint.
+Consequently, other key questions emerge from this scenario...

 What are humans to do with that information?